 Strategic Objective 1 An Innovative and Diversified Economy We will: • Advocate and support agriculture, economic development and investment in our region. • Proactively communicate and advocate to Government bodies, to delivery positive tourism outcomes for our community, capitalising on opportunities as they arise. • Advocate for continued and enhanced funding to enable strategic investment in our roads, footpaths, and associated assets to support tourism, economic development and social inclusion and connection across our Shire. • Understand, support and advocate for services and associated skilled workforces to unlock economic and community development opportunities across our Shire.
 Strategic Objective 2 A Healthy and Inclusive Community We will: • Develop and/or maintain strong partnerships to deliver high quality services and sustainable infrastructure to enhance the social health and wellbeing outcomes for all our residents. • Plan for and support diverse housing options to meet community needs now and into the future. • Advocate, prioritise, and invest in infrastructure that supports an accessible, inclusive, and socially connected community to improve livability. • Advocate and support community safety initiatives, that enhance community safety and the liveability of our communities. • Promote and support volunteerism throughout our Shire, recognising that collaborative efforts can lead to enhanced outcomes for our communities.
-Strategic Objective 3 A Resilient and Sustainable Natural Environment We will: • Advocate and strategically position Council to maintain and enhance water security and harvesting. • Advocate for responsible land use, with consideration for the natural environment. • Embed climate change action into everything we do with a focus on decreased emissions, heat reduction and emergency management preparedness. • Strategically support the implementation of the State Government's circular economy policy by providing innovative solutions that meet the specific requirements of our community. • Elevate community education and positive engagement experience as a key priority while performing regulatory functions. • Support community groups to deliver on the Sport and Recreation Strategy and Recreation Reserve Master Plan initiatives, in alignment with Council's policies.
-Strategic Objective 4 A Council that serves its community We will: • Undertake robust and transparent planning and risk management to ensure our organisation is sustainable now and into the future. • Embed good governance practices into all decision making. • Advocate for our community, on matters that are important to the entire municipal district. • Build trust through engaging with our community, delivering quality services and outcomes. • Consider a broad base of evidence before making decisions, ensuring value for money and responsive, innovative services and solutions are provided.
+Strategic Objective 3 A Resilient and Sustainable Natural Environment We will: Advocate and strategically position Council to maintain and enhance water security and harvesting.
+Advocate for responsible land use, with consideration for the natural environment. • Embed climate change action into everything we do with a focus on decreased emissions, heat reduction and emergency management preparedness. • Provide innovative solutions that meet the specific requirements of our community to enable compliance with the State Government Circular Economy policy. • Elevate community education and positive engagement experience as a key priority while performing regulatory functions. • Support community groups to deliver on the Sport and Recreation Strategy and Recreation Reserve Master Plan initiatives, in alignment with Council's policies.
+Strategic Objective 4 A Council that serves its community We will: • Undertake robust and transparent planning and risk management to ensure our organisation is sustainable now and into the future.
+Embed good governance practices into all decision making. • Advocate for our community, on matters that are important to the entire municipal district. • Build trust through engaging with our community, delivering quality services and outcomes. • Consider a broad base of evidence before making decisions, ensuring value for money and responsive, innovative services and solutions are provided. • Promote initiatives ensuring safety, respect, and equal opportunities for all genders, aiming to end family violence.